hacka-tron/CryptoKing/README.md

 * ~~Have data persist upon reloads~~
 * ~~Finally adding comments!!(Probably shouldn't be a feature)~~
 * ~~Add login/user creation~~
+* Fix up sell coin UI
 * Add clear errors
 * Add individual user walets
 * Add the ability to choose the initial dollar ammount
 * Add graphs and tools to track portfolio
+* Overall UI work(Will be expanded later, focusing on functionality at the moment)

 ## Further help